Ethelt/python/Projekt/README.md

 - Persistent storage using SQLite database
 - Transaction history tracking

+## Limitations

+- Overdraft is not allowed - accounts cannot have negative balances
+- Closed accounts cannot be reopened
+- Accounts cannot be closed if they have a balance - all money must be withdrawn before closing

 ## Installation

 1. Make sure you have Python 3 installed.